siphesihlemagazi/ruby-events-app/README.md

-# Ruby on rails app
+# Ruby on rails Events app v1

-Hello, this is my ruby on rails ## Events app v1.
+Hello, this is my ruby on rails Events app.

 ## What does it do?